-Every Monday I wake up at 5 AM to teach an online yoga class from 6-7 AM.
-My phone sings me awake with a tone called “sunny” that brings me to consciousness with ethereal and cheerful sounds.
-If I haven’t slept well due to FOMA (fear of missing alarm), it feels more like an annoying reminder set by me of the past to leave my cozy bed.
+Every Monday I wake up at 5 AM to teach an online yoga class.
+My phone sings me awake for my 6-7 AM class with a tone called “sunny” that brings me to consciousness with ethereal sounds.
+If FOMA (fear of missing alarm) wakes me up throughout the night, I need those cheerful sounds to rouse me out of bed.

 To the surprise of no one, it’s easier to rise early in the summer months when daylight and warm air are waiting to welcome me to the day.
 In the winter, I feel like the only person awake for miles in a dark and cold house, and so more willpower (and clothing layers, brrr) are needed to get me out of bed.